 "Class" means we describe a large group of people (in this case, billions) to whom certain biological traits apply.
-Humans are female, male and a small percentage of intersex.
+Humans are female and male.
 Female humans produce ova.
 Male humans produce sperm.
-A small percentage of both male and female humans are infertile; however, it is through the fertilization of ova by sperm that all human embryos come into being.
+A small percentage of both male and female humans experience disorders of sexual development or are infertile for other medical reasons; however, it is through the fertilization of ova by sperm that all human embryos come into being.
 As the continuation of any species is important to that species, sexual reproduction is important to humanity.
 As female humans grow fetuses inside our own bodies, sexual reproduction is very important to women.

 These definitions are not phobic of or hateful towards anyone: